redsanket/spark/external/hbase/guide/getting_started/index.rst

    - More generous table/region quotas
    - Capacity requirements need to be provided to HBase team
    - HBase team to review and approve usage and schema changes
+   - Requires CAR approval

 #.
 Perf Environment

    - Development/Research tier
    - A small testing environment
    - Exclusive access to a set of region servers for a limited period of time
-   - This is similar to #2 except that it is temporary and will be reclaimed after the performance test is complete (
+   - This is similar to #2 except that it is temporary and will be reclaimed after the performance test is complete
    - Lifetime of 1-3 months

 #.
 Production